 - a.
 Reviewed the quarterly financial and operational reports of the Group before recommending to the Board for approval. - b.
-Reviewed the external auditors' reports in relation to audit and accounting issues arising from the audit; and updates of new developments on accounting standards issued by the Malaysian Accounting Standards Board prior to submission to Board of Directors for approval.
-The review was to ensure the financial reporting and disclosures requirements are in compliance with: - Provision of Companies Act, 2016; - Listing Requirements of Bursa Malaysia Securities Berhad; - Applicable approved accounting standards in Malaysia; and - Other legal and regulatory requirements.
+Reviewed the External Auditors' reports in relation to audit and accounting issues arising from the audit; and updates of new developments on accounting standards issued by the Malaysian Accounting Standards Board ("MASB") prior to submission to the Board for approval.
+The review was to ensure the financial reporting and disclosures requirements are in compliance with: - Provision of Companies Act 2016; - Listing Requirements of Bursa Malaysia Securities Berhad; - Applicable approved accounting standards in Malaysia; and - Other legal and regulatory requirements.

-In the review of the annual audited financial statements, the Committee discussed with Management and the external auditors the accounting principles and standards that were applied and their judgement of the items that may affect the financial statements.
+In the review of the annual audited financial statements, the Audit Committee discussed with Management and the External Auditors the accounting principles and standards that were applied and their judgement of the items that may affect the financial statements.